alexweininger/notes/C/exam3_review.md

 #### Pre-order

 Pre-order traversal visits the parent node, left child, and then the right child.
+Pre-order traversal will always visit the root first.

 ![tree](2018-11-23-17-19-03.png)